drakeRizz/homework/README.md

 >artillery quick --count 1000 -n 10 http://localhost/
 >artillery quick --count 1000 -n 10 http://localhost/image/doge.jpg # to retrieve an image

-**count** represents the number of virtual users that we want to simulate **n** represents the concurrency factor.
+**count** represents the number of virtual users that we want to simulate,

+**n** represents the concurrency factor.
 How many concurent connections do we want to have from the entire 'count'.

 Testing the image route with 1000 connections and 10 concurent results :

 ![Artillery result](https://imgur.com/download/LcWnwfv)

 Due to the fact that the development PC doesn't have powerful CPU, the results may be slightly worse than on a PC with a powerful CPU.
 Eventhough, all status codes were 200 (OK) for 1000 requests with concurrency 10.
-The minimum latency was 3.0 ms and the maximum was half a second ( when CPU approached 100%).
+The minimum latency was 3.8 ms and the maximum was half a second ( when CPU approached 100%).
 145 requests per second were sent.